rarths/sparkles/README.md

 Install
 ----------------------------------
-- Install [packagist](https://packagist.org/packages/rarths/csparkles) via composer (recomended) or clone it directly to your project.
+- Install through [packagist](https://packagist.org/packages/rarths/csparkles) via composer (recomended) or clone it directly to your project.
 If you choose to clone it, make sure csparkles.php autoloads.

 - Add Sparkles as a service to your project through the Dependency Injection and make sure session is started.
 ```php